 New Features and Security Updates For Software

-Most malware entry points are found in out-of-date systems.
+Most malware entry points are found in out-of-date software systems.
 In fact, most updates to software are about sixty percent feature updates and forty percent security updates.

 That means, if you’re using outdated software, you’re easy pickings.